obonaventure/cnp3/book-2nd/mcq-ex/mcq-reliability.rst

    :nb_prop: 3
    :nb_pos: 1

    1. For this question, we assume 16-bits blocks.
 For each sequence of 3 blocks, we compute a parity block where each parity bit of this block refers to the bits occupying the same position in the 3 previous blocks.
-The parity block can be used as an error detection scheme.
+The parity block can then be used as an error detection scheme.

-   Among the examples below, only one corresponds to a valid parity block.
-Which one (assuming that the parity block has been computed by using XOR of the corresponding bits) ?
+   Among the examples below, only one corresponds to a valid even parity block.
+Which one ?

    .. positive::